ZimCodes/doki-theme-icons-jetbrains/CONTRIBUTING.md

 ### Build and Use Method

-This method involves building the plugin and installing it on your own IDE.
+This method involves building the plugin and installing it on your *own* IDE.

 1. Use run configuration, `create plugin [<variant-name>]`
 2. Navigate to `Settings > Plugins ⚙️ > Install plugin from disk.`
-3. Select `doki-theme-icons-jetbrains-<version>.zip` found in the `build/distributions` folder to install plugin.
+3. Select `doki-icons-<version>.zip` found in the `build/distributions` folder to install plugin.

 ---